benngermin/epq/BUG_REPORT.md

 **Impact**: In rare cases, the user might appear logged in on the client but the session isn't fully saved on the server.

-**Fix Required**: Promisify req.login or ensure proper session handling.
+**Fix Applied**: Added req.session.save() calls after req.login() to ensure the session is fully persisted before sending the response.

-## 6. MINOR: Inefficient Question Status Calculation
+## 6. MINOR: Inefficient Question Status Calculation ✅ FIXED

 **Location**: `client/src/components/question-navigation.tsx` (lines 30-38)